 Alumni Achievement Award Recognizes exceptional achievement of an alumnus/a who personifies the School’s commitment to support diverse and democratic communities in order to improve education in the state and nation for all children and the adults who care for them.
 Through exceptional accomplishments, this individual will have earned recognition and brought distinction to this alma mater.

-Previous Recipients: Clyde Edgerton, William C. Self, Charles R. Coble, Zollie Stevenson Jr., Lane S. Anderson III, H. Dickson Corbett III, Henry L. Johnson, Roy A. Williams, Maureen Moczek Hartford, Barnett Wayne Berry, Malbert Smith III, Robert Bradley, Edwin Dunlap Jr., Wilma Cecilia Peebles-Wilkins, Sharon Rose Powell, Cynthia Thompson Rudolph, Betty Lou Whitford, Karen Ann Erickson, Clarence N. York, Janice Oelrich Davis, Luis Urrieta Jr., Benjamin James Matthews, Iris Roshfeld Weiss, Ronald Thayer Haskins, Amy M. Rickard, Tracy Savell Weeks, Paula Myrick Short, Rick Jay Short, Ronald Conrad Miller, and Rebecca Kneedler.
+Previous Recipients: Patrick C. Miller, Clyde Edgerton, William C. Self, Charles R. Coble, Zollie Stevenson Jr., Lane S. Anderson III, H. Dickson Corbett III, Henry L. Johnson, Roy A. Williams, Maureen Moczek Hartford, Barnett Wayne Berry, Malbert Smith III, Robert Bradley, Edwin Dunlap Jr., Wilma Cecilia Peebles-Wilkins, Sharon Rose Powell, Cynthia Thompson Rudolph, Betty Lou Whitford, Karen Ann Erickson, Clarence N. York, Janice Oelrich Davis, Luis Urrieta Jr., Benjamin James Matthews, Iris Roshfeld Weiss, Ronald Thayer Haskins, Amy M. Rickard, Tracy Savell Weeks, Paula Myrick Short, Rick Jay Short, Ronald Conrad Miller, and Rebecca Kneedler.

 Excellence in Innovation Award